In a nutshell

 Street Outreach counselors go on the streets and try to reach homeless kids.
 The single greatest need for homeless and street kids is continuous caring and real support.

 A viable street outreach program is not solely concerned with finding homeless kids who are interested in staying in a shelter.
-While identifying kids, who may require shelter assistance, we must also provide support to those who, for one reason or another; (1) have to live on the streets, (2) aren't ready for more of the establishment, (3) are afraid to go to a shelter, (4) have a police record and fear incarceration or (5) are afraid that they will be sent home.
+While identifying kids who may require shelter assistance, support must also be provided to those who, for one reason or another: (1) have to live on the streets, (2) aren’t ready for more of the establishment, (3) are afraid to go to a shelter, (4) have a police record and fear incarceration, or (5) are afraid that they will be sent home.

 - Providing vital information regarding available resources to meet their needs, including housing, education, employment, medical, mental health and other support services

 - Providing food, clothing and hygiene products

 - Harm reduction counseling to address the risks associated with street life

 17 locations: Arizona (Tucson), California (Oceanside, Orange County, San Diego, Silicon Valley), Colorado (Denver), District of Columbia, Georgia (Atlanta), Illinois (Chicago), Massachusetts (Worcester), Ohio (Cleveland), Texas (Houston, San Antonio), Virginia (Hampton Roads), Washington (Bremerton, Olympia, Seattle).